Hořesedly

 Hořesedly (Horosedl) is a municipality and village in Rakovník District in the Central Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 Etymology

-The name consists of the words hoře ('above') and sedět ('to sit' in modern Czech, but in old Czech meaning 'to settle down').
+The name consists of the words hoře ('above') and sedět ('to sit' in modern Czech, but in Old Czech meaning 'to settle down').
 The meaning of the name is "the village of people who settled above".

 Geography

 Hořesedly is located about 11 km northwest of Rakovník and 53 km west of Prague.
 It lies in an agricultural landscape in the Rakovník Uplands.
 The highest point is the hill Cikán at 437 m above sea level.

 History

 The first written mention of Hořesedly is from 1316.
 From 1355 to 1418, it was property of the church at Prague Castle.
-In 1420, Hořesedly was shortly owned by a branch of the Kolowrat family, then it was confiscated from them by the royal chamber and passed on to various lesser nobles.
+In 1420, Hořesedly was shortly owned by a branch of the Kolowrat family, but it was confiscated from them by the royal chamber and passed on to various lesser nobles.